-The Group has a bank overdraft facility of £1 million, a trade finance facility of £13 million and a £5 million revolving loan facility which expire within one year and are repayable on demand.
-A £5 million revolving loan facility expires in April 2015.
+The Group has a bank overdraft facility of £1 million, a trade finance facility of £13.5 million and a £5 million revolving loan facility which expire within one year and are repayable on demand.
 A UK subsidiary has an ongoing recourse invoice discounting facility of £20 million.

-The interest charged on bank overdraft is 2% per annum over base rate.
-The interest rate on the rest of the facilities is between 1.75% to 2.25% per annum over LIBOR.
+The interest charged on these facilities is between 1.75% to 2.5% per annum over LIBOR or bank base rate.
 The facilities are secured by various fixed and floating charges over the assets and undertakings of the Company and certain subsidiaries.

 Certain Far East subsidiaries have bank overdraft and trade finance facilities equivalent to approximately £9.6 million.
 The interest charged is between 0.25% per annum and 3.55% per annum over Prime or HIBOR.
-A subsidiary has a pledged cash deposit with a bank amounting to approximately £0.9 million, which has been included in cash and cash equivalents.
+A subsidiary has a pledged cash deposit with a bank amounting to approximately £0.9 million (2012: £0.9 million), which has been included in cash and cash equivalents.